SaiKhal/trenddit/README.md

 ## Features
 Users can:
-- create a custom profile, set the image, username and
+- create a custom profile, set the image and username
 - Post Images with a title
 - Vote for comments: You can upvote or downvote comments and pictures
 - view all of the previous posts and votes in the profile